lucarinaldii/spatial-gesture-web/src/lib/hand-tracking/README.md

 - Safari 15.4+
 - Firefox 90+

 Requires camera access and WebGL support for 3D features.
+On mobile, browsers will block the camera if the page is not served over HTTPS.

 ## License